natj212/Maze-background/README.md

-Name
-      mazepng

-Description
-    Run this program to generate a coloured maze.
+Run this program to generate a randomly generated png file of a maze.

 Options